-How did Party City work?
+How does Party City Holdco Inc. work?

 What Are the Key Operations Driving Party City’s Success?